 - ½ teaspoon baking soda

 - 3 tablespoons canola oil (or any light tasting oil)

 - ¼ cup plain Greek yogurt (nonfat, 2%, or whole milk)

 - ½ cup granulated sugar

 - 2 large eggs

 - 2 teaspoons pure vanilla extract

 - 1 cup milk

-- 1 tablespoon turbinado sugar
+- 1 tablespoon turbinado sugar or cinnamon sugar, optional

 - Preheat oven to 375°F and line 12 muffin cups with liners, or lightly spray with cooking spray.